pip-services/pip-services-docs/content/en/python/container/config/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-python/pip-services3-container-python"
 description: >
-    This package contains classes used to
+    This package contains classes used to create container and component configurations.

     Container configuration serves as a recipe for instantiating and configuring components inside the container.